GulberaTekin/GulberaTekin/README.md

 - 👋 Hi, I’m @GulberaTekin
 - 👀 I’m interested in watching videos on YouTube.
-- 🌱 I’m currently learning computer science at Bilkent University as a freshman.
+- 🌱 I’m currently learning computer science at Bilkent University as a senior student.

 <!---